elezar/zappr/README.md

 Zappr Features:

 - you can apply it and enable/disable approval checks per repository, with the simple flip of a toggle
-- you can configure what counts an approval and what doesn’t
+- you can configure what counts as an approval and what doesn’t
-- via a text-based user configuration file that you insert in your repository, you can override GitHub's default settings and endow users with PR approval authorization by inviting them by name, organization and/or contributor status.
+- via a text-based user configuration file that you insert in your repository, you can override GitHub's default settings and endow users with PR approval authorization by inviting them by name, organization, and/or contributor status.

 ### Why We Developed Zappr